alperkocatas/enhanced-uml-connectors/README.md

 - **EcTransformer_MultipleDestinationSender.launch:** Run configuration for transforming the Multiple Destination Sender Connector E1 Model.
 - **EcTransformer_LessFrequentSender.launch:** Run configuration for transforming the Less Frequent Sender Connector E1 Model.
 - **EcTransformer_RequestBarrier.launch:** Run configuration for transforming the Request Barrier Connector E1 Model.

+Output E3 models are saved under the same directory as the E1 input models.
+These directories are:

 ## Command-line arguments for EcTransformer.java:
 To use the run configurations, please update the values of the following command line arguments in run-configurations with the specific installation path on your workstation: